Chalsean/XFaction/README.md

 ### How It Works

 Most addons use an API that goes over an invisible (to the user) channel for communication.
-However, channels are realm isolated, which is why GreenWall only provides visiblity to other members on the same realm.
+However, channels are realm and faction isolated, which is why GreenWall only provides visiblity to other Alliance members on the same realm.

 Community channels are cross-realm/faction but do not have the "invisible" API calls.
 Battle.Net (BNet) does though.
 This addon leverages BNet to send communication back-and-forth between realms/factions invisible to the user.